libnet/nemesis/README.md

 Origin & References
 --------------------

-Nemesis was created by Mark Grimes in 1999, in 2001 Jeff Nathan took over maintainership.
-In 2018, after more than a decade of inactivity, the project was resurrected by Joachim Nilsson.
-It was converted from CVS to GIT and the old libnet-1.1 upgrade branch from 2005 was merged.
+* **1999**: Nemesis was created by Mark Grimes
+* **2001**: Jeff Nathan took over maintainership
+* **2018**: Project resurrected by Joachim Nilsson

-The new project is maintained at [GitHub][] and is intended to serve as a focal point for patches and development.
-If you have patches and/or ideas, please submit them using the issue tracker and as pull requests.
+The project is currently maintained at [GitHub][] with the intention to serve as a focal point for new development.
+If you have patches and/or ideas, please submit them using the issue tracker or as pull requests.

 [GitHub]:          https://github.com/troglobit/mini-snmpd
 [Travis]:          https://travis-ci.org/troglobit/nemesis